rlancemartin/rlancemartin.github.io/_posts/2025-12-01-claude_diary.md

 ## Examples

-Here are some examples of how Claude Diary has helped me:
+Here are some examples areas that I've found Claude Diary to be helpful:

-**PR review feedback**: PR comments (via Claude Code's `pr-comments` command) are rich memory sources.
-After Claude used excessive exception handling, reflection generated "avoid verbose exception handling; match existing code patterns"—correctly prioritizing one high-impact piece of feedback over more frequent but less important patterns.
+**PR review feedback**: I found that PR comments (which can be loaded via Claude Code's `pr-comments` command) are a great source of feedback to update Claude Code's memory.

-**Git workflow**: Reflection synthesized patterns appearing 2-3 times into rules: isolated PR branches for review, local integration branches for testing, conventional commits (feat:, fix:), specific naming (rlm/feature-description).
+**Git workflow**: I found that this system was good a picking up revealed preferences in my git workflow and adding them to Claude Code's memory.

-**Self-correction**: Three consecutive entries documented the same violation—Claude adding attribution to commits despite an existing rule.
-Reflection detected this, strengthened the rule (top placement, "ZERO TOLERANCE," explicit system prompt override).
-The system wasn't just learning new things, but detecting when existing rules needed reinforcement.
+**Self-correction**: I found that this system was good at detecting when existing rules needed reinforcement, especially when overriding some of Claude Code's default behavior.

 ## Conclusion